-Collect Earth provides an easy system for using freely available satellite imagery in Google Earth, Bing Maps and Google Earth Engine to classify land use and assess land use change over time.
+Collect Earth provides an easy system for using freely available satellite imagery in Google Earth, Bing Maps, Yandex and others as well as Planet and Google Earth Engine to classify land use and assess land use change over time.

 Land use classification schemes can vary greatly by country or program.
 Several country-specific versions of Collect Earth software have been configured, as well as versions consistent with leading international guidelines (e.g. IPCC, Food and Agriculture Organization Forest Resources Assessment, etc.).
-This tutorial uses the Papua New Guinea Collect Earth version as an example for exploring the basic functionality of the software and its supporting tools.
+This tutorial explores the basic functionality of the software and its supporting tools.